-Update (February 2018): Since writing this post, I have completed degrees in law and psychology and a PhD with the help of mind maps.
-I could not have got through my studies without this wonderful strategy.
-I have created a free Mind Mapper’s Toolkit to help students achieve study success.
-You can get a copy here.
+Now here’s the thing: I could not have got through my studies without mind mapping.
+I have created a free Mind Mapper’s Toolkit to help students use this great study strategy.
+You can get your FREE copy here.

 All of that changed when I learnt how to mind map.